-Peer-to-peer (P2P) lenders are secondary marketplaces for loans — connecting individual borrowers and lenders over an online platform.
-Lenders and borrowers never directly interact with each other; the P2P platform acts instead as facilitator or middleman.
+P2P lenders and borrowers never directly interact with each other.
+Rather, the P2P platform acts as a facilitator between the two parties.
 The most common type of P2P loan is a personal or business loan.

-Traditional lenders, particularly big banks, typically set lending standards, qualification, and loan terms applied evenly across the customer base.
-With P2P lending, individual lenders can offer more competitive interest rates and flexible terms for loans, and the application process often takes only minutes.
 Depending on the company, P2P lenders may be more lenient or more strict with qualification standards.
-Many of them will cap loan amounts at around $40,000-$50,000, lower than the traditional lender.
+Many of them will cap loan amounts at around $40,000 to $50,000, lower than some traditional lenders.

 P2P lenders are similar to traditional lenders in some key ways.
-In general, the better your credit history, the lower the interest rate.
+In general, the better your credit history, the lower the interest rate you’ll receive.
 P2P lenders also require verification of income and credit history for your loan to be approved.
-If you default on your loan, both traditional and P2P lenders will send your debt to collections agencies.
+If you default on your loan, both traditional and P2P lenders will send your debt to collection agencies.